cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_hcr-student.md

 -   ["The Best Medicine"](https://www.wnycstudios.org/podcasts/radiolab/articles/best-medicine) RadioLab podcast (ca. 30 mins).

-[INSERT ADDITIONAL READING AS APPROPRIATE – see instructor info]

 ## Choosing a recipe

 Choose a recipe from any historical source.
 You can start your search